Hat Yai | Hat Yai Travel Blog

 2.Hat Yai Travel Blog | Kim Yong Market

 Hat Yai’s shopping scene is unbreakable.
-Kim Yong Market is an absolute paradigm of this and one of places to visit in Hat Yai.
+Kim Yong Market is an absolute paradigm of this and is one of the places to visit in Hat Yai.
 As early as 6 o’clock in the morning, outdoor hawker stalls with choices of fresh veggies, tropical fruits, dried seafood, fishes, butchered meat are put up for sale.
 The morning stalls session might differ from those in the afternoon, so wake up early if you want to catch up with this list.
 For the afternoon session, a list goes on clothes, handbags, shoes, accessories, embroideries, organic Thai soap, dried fruits which offered for sale indoor of Kim Yong Market.

 During the day, roasted chestnuts are freshly available from cooker.
 Imported snacks from Malaysia and Singapore are what Kim Yong Market is famous for, serving to the demand of not just foreign tourists but Thai local as well.
 The smell of fresh market, the sound of people haggling, the variety of items and the charm of food hunting are without question distinguished Kim Yong Market from the rest.
 This Hat Yai travel blog recommends that walking on a sun-drenched day could use up your energy unless carrying a bottled water to keep you hydrated.